How This African-American Pot Grower Is Mastering California’s Green Rush

 Becoming A Master Grower

 In Sonoma County, the newbie Mitchell unearthed the goods to become a master grower.
 Most black—and white—Californians couldn’t find Guerneville on a map.
 Mitchell drove the 450 miles between Los Angeles and Guerneville twice a week.
-He started off watering plants at a partner’s 78-acre outdoor grow.
+He started off watering plants on a partner’s 78-acre property.
 He also volunteered at Sonoma County wineries, learning, among other facets of horticulture, how distillation practices could be applied to making marijuana concentrates.

-“I’d go out with the Hispanic guys and would be like, ‘Hey, I’m gonna help,'” he says.
+“I’d go out with the guys and would be like, ‘Hey, I’m gonna help,'” he says.
 “They’d say, ‘Come on in.’
 No roadblocks.
 I’d be out for a week and would be one of the best trimmers.
 Never told ’em I was growing.

 “I wanted to see the plant from start to finish.”